PKU-YuanGroup/Open-Sora-Plan/README.md

 ## 📰 News
 **[2024.03.08]** We support the training code of text condition with 16 frames of 512x512, but the environment is different from the class condition training code (please use the official command on https://pytorch.org/get-started/locally/ to install torch 2.1 and cuda 11.8 ).
+The code is written according to the sample code of https://github.com/Vchitect/Latte?tab=readme-ov-file

 **[2024.03.07]** We support training with 128 frames (when sample rate = 3, which is about 13 seconds) of 256x256, or 64 frames (which is about 6 seconds) of 512x512.